On large-scale wind-drift ocean currents: An asymptotic approach in spherical coordinates: Derivation of the leading-order equations

-Note that the presence of a flat free surface---meaning the absence of surface waves---is compatible with the asymptotic behaviour of the governing equations under the scaling given in \eqref{scaling transformation} with $k=\varepsilon$, which is specific to the problem at hand.
+Note that the presence of a flat free surface---meaning the absence of surface waves---is compatible with the asymptotic behaviour of the governing equations under the scaling given in \eqref{scaling transformation}, which is specific to the problem at hand.
 Surface waves typically arise when the vertical and horizontal velocity components, $w'$ and $u',\, v'$, are of the same order of magnitude \citep{S-LBook}.
 However, a key feature of our flow model is that the vertical velocity $w'$ is smaller than the horizontal components $u'$ and $v'$ by a factor of $\varepsilon$, which prevents the formation of such waves.
-With this assumption on the free surface, the dynamic boundary condition \eqref{DBC nondim} is simply
+Writing $\bu_0 = u_0\ep + v_0\et + w_0\et$, \eqref{bottom BC nondim} becomes